Family Contribution Appeal

 Possible Outcomes of a Family Contribution Appeal

-- No change: The change in circumstances did not impact the student's Expected Family Contribution (EFC) or financial aid.
+- No change: The change in circumstances did not impact your Expected Family Contribution (EFC) or financial aid.

-- Reduced EFC but no change in financial aid offer: The change in circumstances reduced the EFC but not change it enough to impact the student's financial aid eligibility.
+- Reduced EFC but no change in financial aid offer: The change in circumstances reduced the EFC but not change it enough to impact your financial aid eligibility.

-- Reduced EFC and adjustments made to federal loans: The change in circumstances reduced the EFC and qualified the student for some subsidized loan funding to replace the equivalent unsubsidized loan funding.
+- Reduced EFC and adjustments made to federal loans: The change in circumstances reduced the EFC and qualified you for some subsidized loan funding to replace the equivalent unsubsidized loan funding.

-- Reduced EFC and adjustments made to state and/or federal grants: The change in circumstances reduced the EFC and qualified the student for additional state and/or federal grants.
+- Reduced EFC and adjustments made to state and/or federal grants: The change in circumstances reduced the EFC and qualified you for additional state and/or federal grants.

-- Reduced EFC and adjustments made to state and/or federal grants and federal loans: The change in circumstances reduced the EFC and qualified the student for additional state and/or federal grants as well as qualifying for some subsidized loan funding to replace the equivalent unsubsidized loan funding.
+- Reduced EFC and adjustments made to state and/or federal grants and federal loans: The change in circumstances reduced the EFC and qualified you for additional state and/or federal grants as well as qualifying for some subsidized loan funding to replace the equivalent unsubsidized loan funding.